AlteredM1nd/gw2-guild-login/README.md

 ### Method 1: WordPress Admin Panel

 1. Log in to your WordPress admin panel
-3. Upload the `gw2-guild-login` folder to the `/wp-content/plugins/` directory
+2. Go to **Plugins > Add New**
+3. Click **Upload Plugin**
+4. Select the new plugin ZIP file and click **Install Now**
-4. Activate the plugin through the 'Plugins' menu in WordPress
+5. Activate the plugin through the 'Plugins' menu in WordPress
-5. Go to Settings > GW2 Guild Login to configure the plugin
+6. Go to Settings > GW2 Guild Login to configure the plugin

 ### Updating the Plugin